 On a negative perspective, blue can signify a conservative nature or resistant to change.
 Blue also relates everything from the present and future to experiences in the past.

-All the Negative Meanings of Blue: Being rigid, deceitful, spiteful, depressed, sad, too passive, self-righteous, superstitious, emotionally unstable, too conservative, old-fashioned, predictable, weak, unforgiving, aloof, and frigid.
-It can also indicate manipulation, unfaithfulness and being untrustworthy.
+Being rigid, deceitful, spiteful, depressed, sad, too passive, self-righteous, superstitious, emotionally unstable, too conservative, old-fashioned, predictable, weak, unforgiving, aloof, and frigid.
+It can also indicate manipulation, unfaithfulness, and untrustworthiness.

 Indigo is the color of intuition, perception and higher mind.
 Indigo represents integrity and deep sincerity, making service to humanity one of the strengths of indigo.